dbohdan/s2png/README.md

       -h            display this message and quit
-      -o filename   output the converted data (image or binary) to filename -w width      set the width of PNG image output (600 by default) -s            make the output image roughly square -b text       custom banner text ("" for no banner) -p password   encrypt/decrypt the output with password using RC4
+      -o filename   output the converted data (image or binary) to filename -w width      set the width of the PNG image output (600 by default) -s            make the output image roughly square -b text       custom banner text ("" for no banner) -p password   encrypt/decrypt the output with password using RC4